-This course examines identification and assessment of threat, risk, vulnerability and business continuity in case of disaster, as applied to enterprise IT systems.
-It incorporates the physical safeguards and policies necessary to meet the requirements for the protection of data in a fixed site.
-This course also discusses techniques and strategies designed to keep enterprise data in service under critical circumstances.
+Students examine identification and assessment of threat, risk, vulnerability, and business continuity in case of disaster, as applied to enterprise IT systems.
+Students explore the physical safeguards and policies necessary to meet the requirements for the protection of data in a fixed site.
+In addition, techniques and strategies designed to keep enterprise data in service under critical circumstances are discussed.